archerydwd/blog/README.md

 **Deleting comments**

-We need to edit the src/view/articles/show.html file to include a link for deleting comments:
+We need to edit: src/view/articles/show.html to include a link for deleting comments:
 ```
 ...
     <strong>Comment:</strong>